 Non-exempt employees are required to record accurately, on a daily basis, all time worked, vacation days, personal days, sick days, etc. Weekly time and attendance sheets are distributed for this purpose and should be returned to the financial office on Monday of the following week.

-Exempt employees, while not responsible for recording time worked on a daily basis, must accurately record the number of vacation, sick and personal days used each month, on a monthly time card that will be distributed for this purpose.
-This time card should be returned to the financial office on the first day of the following month.
+Exempt employees are required to record accurately, on a daily basis, their start time by clocking into the time and attendance system.
+While not responsible for recording hours worked on a daily basis (i.e. clocking out), must accurately record the number of vacation, sick and personal days used each month, in the school’s time and attendance system.

 2. Pay Day